 \subsection{Seed cherry-picking: pure noise exploitation}

 Seed inflation receives far less attention than preprocessing leakage, despite being mentioned by Lones (\citeproc{ref-lones2024pitfalls}{2024}) and falling under the broader umbrella of researcher degrees of freedom.
 The logarithmic dose-response (R\(^2\) \textgreater{} 0.99) means cherry-picking scales predictably with effort: a researcher who tries 10 seeds and reports the best inflates by +0.016 AUC on average; 100 seeds inflates by +0.026.
-The expected maximum of \(K\) draws grows as \(\sigma \sqrt{2 \ln K}\) for normal draws or \(\sigma \ln K\) for heavier tails (\citeproc{ref-gumbel1958statistics}{Gumbel 1958}; \citeproc{ref-cawley2010overfitting}{Cawley and Talbot 2010}).
-The empirical R\(^2\) \textgreater{} 0.99 fit to \(\log(K)\) is consistent with the Gumbel prediction.
+Cawley and Talbot (\citeproc{ref-cawley2010overfitting}{2010}) analyzed the model-selection overfitting this reflects.
 In the adaptive data analysis framework of Dwork et al. (\citeproc{ref-dwork2015reusable}{2015}), each seed evaluation is an adaptive query against the holdout.

 At the corpus median (\(n \approx 1{,}900\)), the per-dataset effect of +0.016 AUC from a single reporting decision is real bias.
-But because seed inflation is 100\% noise exploitation (zero diversity --- all seeds estimate the same true AUC), it decays as \(1/\sqrt{n}\) and effectively vanishes by \(n = 5{,}000\).
+But because seed inflation is 100\% noise exploitation (zero diversity: all seeds estimate the same underlying AUC), it decays as \(1/\sqrt{n}\) and effectively vanishes by \(n = 5{,}000\).
 This makes it qualitatively different from peeking, where the diversity component persists.